Paula Cox: Political life

 Cox was first elected to Parliament in October 1996 when she won the Devonshire North by-election (Constituency 14).
-A seat formally held by the then Opposition Leader, Mr. L. Frederick Wade, JP, MP.
+A seat formally held by the then Opposition Leader, L. Frederick Wade, JP, MP.
 Then in her mid-30s, Mrs. Cox became one of the youngest members of the House of Assembly.

 Following the General Election in November 1998, Cox was appointed the first PLP Minister of Labour, Home Affairs and Public Safety.
 Her management of that portfolio gained her added recognition when she was judged "the most effective politician" in the Best of Bermuda Gold Awards for 2001 by The Bermudian, a prestigious and long-standing magazine in Bermuda.
 This achievement was then repeated in 2003.

 On 1 November 2001, Cox was given a new assignment and appointed the Minister of Education and Development and was later that year named in the Bermudians' Best of Bermuda Gold annual listing as the most effective politician for 2001.
 Following the July 2003 general election, Cox retained her Education portfolio but was additionally appointed Attorney-General following the retirement of the iconic former leader of the BPLP, former member of parliament and former Attorney-General and Minister of Justice, Dame Lois Browne-Evans.
 Cox served in this dual portfolio until January 2004.
 In 2003, she was again cited in The Bermudian′s Best of Gold's annual listing as the most effective politician.

 Cox assumed the Finance portfolio exclusively in January 2004, succeeding her late father, the Hon.
 C. Eugene Cox, CBE, JP, MP.
 She and her father were unique in Bermuda and party politics in both being Ministers in the first PLP administration and the only serving father-daughter duo in Parliament.